aydinserbest/TDD/src/test/java/example3/readme.md

 reflecting the TDD strategies and improvements we made:

+    ###
+The "$5 * 2 = $10" example in the text illustrates this approach.
+The author states that when a Dollar object's value is multiplied by two, the expected result (10) should be achieved.
+This test starts with a simple code snippet that isn't fully functional yet (for example, missing the Dollar class).
+However, it emphasizes that the test's failure (red bar) indicates progress in the development process.
+###

 Initial State and the "Fake It" Strategy
 Initially, the Dollar class was initialized with a constant amount value, and the times method didn’t perform any operation.
 Our first test (testMultiplication) simply tested this constant value.